Many people don't think too much about the hazards of certain jobs unless they are…

 We know that there are workplace dangers, but we expect workers’ compensation to be available to us if something happens.
 We need it to cover medical expenses and our lost income while we are out of work.

 There are multiple ways that people can get hurt at work, so let’s look at some of them.

 These are incidents that injure us physically and can include things like falls, tool accidents, electrocutions, vehicle accidents, and more.
 The severity of these injuries can range from minor to major, but they are usually covered by insurance regardless of who was at fault (barring gross negligence or substance abuse on your part).

 These can also include repetitive stress injuries like carpal tunnel syndrome, which are a bit harder to link to the workplace.
 This is because their symptoms usually do not show up right away.
 They sometimes manifest over the course of years.

 Mental health illnesses that are caused by the workplace are usually covered by workers’ compensation.
 These manifest themselves due to high-stress work environments and can lead to workers developing depression, anxiety, ADHD, or other mental illnesses.

-At Koszdin, Fields, Sherry & Katz, we want to make sure you are treated fairly when you file a workers’ compensation claim.
+At Koszdin, Fields & Sherry, we want to make sure you are treated fairly when you file a workers’ compensation claim.
 We know that employers and insurance companies do not always play by the rules.
 We will work to hold them accountable by investigating your case and working to secure the compensation you need, including for your medical expenses and lost income.
 If you have been fired, we will work for reinstatement or some other form of punitive compensation.
 When you need a Los Angeles workers’ compensation attorney, you can reach out to us for a free consultation by calling one of these numbers: 818-812-5639 or 800-747-3447.